watchmanmonitoring/backupminder/README.md

 ### How do we implement BackupMinder?
-BackupMinder can be installed by downloading the .pkg we have posted in the downloads area in github.<br />
+Install BackupMinder by downloading the [latest release](https://github.com/watchmanmonitoring/backupminder/releases/latest) from its GitHub repository.<br />

+Install the BackupMinder.pkg and open the BackupMinder.app from /Applications.

+The BackupMinderUI app allows the creation of BackupMinder sets.

-The BackupMinderUI app is designed to ask for the variables needed to create a BackupSet, and store them in a LaunchDeamon plist.
+Within each set, the app allows you to set the needed paths and file names, and stores them in a LaunchDeamon plist.

 Each time a file is placed the monitored folder, the OS will trigger BackupMinder as declared in the plist.